apereo/cas/docs/cas-server-documentation/integration/Apache-Groovy-Scripting.md

 # Scripting with Apache Groovy

 [Apache Groovy](https://groovy-lang.org/) is a powerful, optionally typed and dynamic language, with static-typing and static compilation capabilities, for the Java platform aimed at improving developer productivity thanks to a concise, familiar and easy to learn syntax.

+Support is enabled by including the following module in the WAR overlay:

+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-core-scripting" %}

+<div class="alert alert-info">:information_source: <strong>Usage</strong><p>
+Remember to include the above module in your CAS build if you intend to implement any sort of behavior with Apache Groovy and scripting.
+This includes evaluating policies, release attributes, modifying or customizing components, etc. Without the listed above module, Apache Groovy functionality and libraries will not be pulled into your CAS project and CAS would most likely fail to deliver at runtime.</p></div>

-CAS takes advantage of Groovy in forms of either embedded or external scripts that allow one to, by default, dynamically build constructs, attributes, access strategies and a lot more.
+CAS takes advantage of Apache Groovy in forms of either embedded or external scripts that allow one to, by default, dynamically build constructs, attributes, access strategies and a lot more.

 As an example, the following construct is what's referred to in CAS as an *embedded* or *inline* Groovy script: